 Pick any number between 1 and 10, and you’re likely to choose 7.
 Seven is often seen as a very holy or esoteric number, linked with the number of (traditional) planets, the number of archangels, etc. But dig a bit deeper, and one will find that all numbers, from 1 to 9 have all been well-mapped and are part of numerical religious sequences that are deemed to be “important”.
 In fact, counting from 1 to 9 has often been a mnemonic device to illustrate the creation of the universe.

 Surprise, surprise, therefore that it might be the number 11 that is deemed by many to be an unexpected entrant in the competition for being the most interesting or important number.
 Its importance has been promoted by the likes of Uri Geller, who even argues that it is specifically the occurrence of 11:11 that is of most interest.
-For many years, he wondered whether others felt the same and he launched what is best describe as an appeal on his website for others with a similar fascination to come forward.
+For many years, he wondered whether others felt the same and he launched what is best described as an appeal on his website for others with a similar fascination to come forward.

 He also incorporated it into his novel “Ella”, where he explains his fascination: “I started experiencing this rather bizarre occurrence when I was forty years old, at first I thought they were coincidences, I would stand with my back to a digital clock and something made me turn around and I would notice that the time would be 11:11.
 These incidents intensified.
 I would be checked into hotel rooms on floor 11 room 1111.
 I started noticing these digits on computers, microwave ovens, cars, documents, etc.